 The Guild and the Greater Norwich authorities agree to have a mutual commitment to collaborate on the delivery of new sites - for example, if opportunity arises for central government grant funding.
 This includes a commitment amongst all parties to suggest and discuss suitable sites through planning application advice.

+Mike Burrell [4/1 /11/2021]

-Signed on Behalf of the Greater Norwich Development Partnership Mike Burrell [4/11/2021] Signed on behalf the Showmen's Guild of Great Britain (Eastern Region) Jane Brown 1/11/2021
+Signed on behalf the Showmen's Guild of Great Britain (Eastern Region) Jane Brown 1/11/2021